ABOUT THE FRAMEWORK

 What will happen next and what is the process for assessing?

-Your Framework submission will be assessed against a set of standardised criteria developed and agreed by the Ann Craft Trust based on safeguarding legislation and best practice.
+Your Framework submission will be assessed against a set of standardised criteria developed and agreed by the Ann Craft Trust based on safeguarding adult legislation and best practice.

 What do I get once I’ve completed the Framework?
 Is there a report?